LimberDuck/limberduck_org_julio_7/docs/tools/converter-csv/building.rst

     Since ``v0.4.1`` Converter CSV comes with pre-built binaries for Windows, Linux and macOS.
 You can download the latest version from `GitHub Releases <https://github.com/LimberDuck/converter-csv/releases>`_ page.
+    Read more about it in :ref:`build-version-limberduck-converter-csv` section.

     You can still install it with ``pip`` and build it from source code if you want.
+    Follow :doc:`installation` instruction to install from |PyPI|.

 .. note::
    This step is optional.